-5. Discussion and Сonclusions
+5. Discussion and conclusions

 5.1.
 Overview

 The goal of this work was to assess the degree of influence of language as a parameter on a speaker’s speech rate and, as a result, to answer the question: does it make any sense to calculate a language speech rate as an average number and to compare languages on this parameter.